nerdyc/SwiftEmoji/README.md

 Look at the source code in `Emoji.swift` for an example.

+## Installation

+`SwiftEmoji` can be installed via CocoaPods, Carthage, or Swift Package Manager.

 ## License

-Squeal is released under the MIT License.
+SwiftEmoji is released under the MIT License.
 Details are in the `LICENSE.txt` file in the project.